FORTRESS OF SOLITUDE

 Home Movies Movie News

-How to Train Your Dragon Is Already Heading to Digital
+Universal Is Rushing How to Train Your Dragon (2025) to Digital After Just 31 Days

 Universal’s How to Train Your Dragon remake is soaring at the box office—so why is it heading to digital just 31 days after release?